-Your current situation can be depicted as "The Joyous, Lake" transforming into "Dispersion (Dissolution)".
+Your current situation can be depicted as "Opposition" transforming into "Inner Truth".

-In front of you lies "Lake" which transforms into "Wind".
-That means that joy, pleasure, and attraction are being transformed into penetration and following.
-Behind you lies "Lake" which transforms into "Water".
-That means that joy, pleasure, and attraction are being transformed into danger and the unknown.
+In front of you lies "Fire" which transforms into "Wind".
+That means that brightness and warmth are being transformed into penetration and following.
+Behind you lies "Lake", representing joy, pleasure, and attraction.

 The Situation